KarlLeen/descidata/README.md

 - **Citation Tracking**: Track citations and usage of research data
 - **Crowdfunding Mechanism**: Raise funds for promising scientific projects
 - **Data Validation**: Ensure the integrity and authenticity of research data
+- **Financial Policy**: Transparent financial management with automated refunds and profit distribution
+- **Milestone Tracking**: Comprehensive tracking of project progress with KPIs and phase management
+- **Frontend Testing Framework**: Automated testing for all key frontend functionalities

+## Financial Policy

+DeSciData implements a transparent and fair financial policy to ensure sustainable growth and equitable distribution of resources:

+## Milestone Tracking System

+DeSciData features a comprehensive milestone tracking system that enables transparent monitoring of project progress:

+- **Three-Phase Structure**: Projects are organized into three main phases (Infrastructure & Core Features, Feature Extension, Ecosystem & Scalability)
+- **Nine Milestone Framework**: Each phase contains three detailed milestones with specific deliverables
+- **KPI Tracking**: Every milestone includes quantifiable Key Performance Indicators (KPIs) with target and current values
+- **Progress Calculation**: Automatic calculation of milestone and phase progress based on KPI achievements
+- **Role-Based Access**: Project managers can update milestone progress and KPI values

+## Testing Framework

+The platform includes a robust testing framework to ensure quality and reliability:

+- **Frontend Tests**: Comprehensive Cypress tests for all key frontend functionalities
+- **Mock Server**: A dedicated mock server for testing frontend components without backend dependencies
+- **Test Runner**: Interactive test runner with options for headless or browser-based testing
+- **Continuous Integration**: Tests can be integrated into CI/CD pipelines for automated quality assurance

+### Funding Mechanism
+- **Platform Fee**: A 5% fee is applied only to successfully funded projects
+- **Full Refund Guarantee**: All contributions are automatically refunded if funding goals are not met by the deadline
+- **Transparent Transactions**: All financial transactions are recorded on-chain for full transparency

+### Yield Management
+- **Low-Risk Investment**: Idle funds are pooled into SEC-compliant treasury bonds generating 2-4% annual yield
+- **Quarterly Profit Distribution**:
+  - 70% to researchers
+  - 20% to sponsors
+  - 10% to platform reserves

+For more details, see the [Financial Policy Documentation](./docs/FinancialPolicy.md).

 ## Getting Started